fbpx

 Tirzepatide is a dual glucose-dependent insulinotropic polypeptide–GLP-1 receptor agonist.
 This means this medication works on two different receptors, GIP and GLP-1.
 The GIP receptors are activated to improve insulin sensitivity, insulin secretion, satiety (feeling full), and fat burn (lipolysis).
 Simultaneously, the GLP-1 receptors are stimulated to decrease glucagon secretion, slow gastric emptying, and decrease appetite.
 Concurrent action on both GIP and GLP-1 produces weight loss, lowered cholesterol, and reduced cardiovascular risk for patients.

-The dosing for compounded tirzepatide starts at 2.5mg per week and increases based on the patient’s response.
-Thus dose increases with tirzepatide are less frequent, once every 4-6 weeks on average.
-Semaglutide dosing starts at 0.25mg per week and increases weekly, based on the patients’ response.
+The dosing for compounded tirzepatide with B12 starts at 2.5mg per week and increases based on the patient’s response.
+Thus dose increases with tirzepatide with B12 are less frequent, once every 4-6 weeks on average.
+Semaglutide with BPC-157 or B12 dosing starts at 0.25mg per week and increases weekly, based on the patients’ response.
 Both medications aim not to achieve the maximum dose but to have controlled, monitored, and safe weight loss with minimal side effects.

 OverweightYesYes